ersincebi/tinysh/README.md

 # tinysh
+ tinysh is contains some of basic bash commads

+ # Getting Started

   •	User should be able to enter commands with parameters, but there is no limitation of characters to be entered.

   •	tinysh executable in shell script which display tinysh > as  its prompt.
 This might require to override the existing shell prompt.